 This is the most amazing place.
 If some of you haven’t seen it you should go see it from the inside.
-It looks like hell from the outside but from the inside it’s a startlingly architectural work and it’s quite interesting.
-Our director Peter Kaufman is on the committee who runs the cathedral and if you want to be buried in the same column of the ashes of Gregory Peck, he’ll arrange it for a $100,000.
+It looks like hell from the outside but from the inside, it’s a startlingly architectural work and it’s quite interesting.
+Our director Peter Kaufman is on the committee who runs the cathedral and if you want to be buried in the same column of the ashes of Gregory Peck, he’ll arrange it for $100,000.
 This is a very commercial crowd.
 You can’t even die without paying.

-Okay, I have a script to go through and after we’re through this script, which take care of the formal business of the meeting, we’ll answer questions in the usual way – after one little brief explanation from the chairman.
+Okay, I have a script to go through and after we’re through this script, which takes care of the formal business of the meeting, we’ll answer questions in the usual way – after one little brief explanation from the chairman.

 I want to first introduce the people who are here.
 I’m Charlie Munger, Chairman, and the other officers are Rick Guerin, Vice Chairman, Gerry Salzman, who really runs the place, Peter Kaufman, who many of you know. […] I can’t read very well but that’s a problem of age.
 [Continues] Gary Wilcox, Mary Conlan, our new director, and Michelle Stevens, Vice President of the Daily Journal.
 Michelle was the one that ran the foreclosure notice business who made all the money.
 She is a hero around here.

-This is our main financial accountants: Maryjoe Rodriguez, who is a pillar of the place and Vice President of the Daily Journal Technologies, Ellen Ireland, who has been here forever and is a mother pillar of the place, Ernest Miranda, Andy Richardson, Martin Cassis, and Guat Milner.
+These are our main financial accountants: Maryjoe Rodriguez, who is a pillar of the place and Vice President of the Daily Journal Technologies, Ellen Ireland, who has been here forever and is a mother pillar of the place, Ernest Miranda, Andy Richardson, Martin Cassis, and Guat Milner.